dhinske/candy-shop/nutshells/kubernetes.md

     - Attach a PersistentVolume to a Pod
     - APIs for users and administrators to manage and consume storage
     - A PersistentVolumeClaim (PVC) is a request for storage by a user.
 Users request for PersistentVolume resources based on size, access modes, etc. Once a suitable PersistentVolume is found, it is bound to a PersistentVolumeClaim.
+    - Once a user finishes its work, the attached PersistentVolumes can be released.
+The underlying PersistentVolumes can then be reclaimed and recycled for future usage.

+## Example: Deploying Applications